ciskander2/New-Jersey-Housing-Crisis/README.md

-🏠 Housing Analysis — Data Cleaning & Insights Project
+🏠 Housing Analysis — Data Cleaning & Exploratory Insights

-📌 Overview

 This project performs exploratory data analysis (EDA) on a housing dataset using Python, pandas, and matplotlib.

-It demonstrates skills in:

-Data loading & inspection

-Cleaning & preprocessing

-Feature engineering

-Filtering with conditional logic

-Summary statistics

-Basic visualization

-Saving cleaned datasets

-This is a realistic data engineering / data analytics mini-project similar to what interns and junior analysts do in industry.
+It walks through the full lifecycle of basic data analytics: loading data, cleaning it, engineering features, filtering based on conditions, generating summary statistics, grouping categories, and visualizing results.

+The goal is to understand pricing patterns in a dataset of high-end residential properties.

-📂 Dataset
+📂 Dataset Description

 File: Housing.csv